orgservice/Captionbot/README.md

-<h1 align='center'>🖊️ TG AutoCaption Bot </h1>
+<h1 align='center'>🖊️ TG AutoCaption Remover Bot </h1>

 <h4 align='center'>
-    Telegram Bot for Auto Captioning Files & Videos with Custom Text<br><br>
+    Telegram Bot for Automatically Cleaning and Formatting Media Captions<br><br>
     <i>(Exclusive to public or private Telegram channels)</i>
 </h4><br>

 ## Overview

-TG AutoCaption Bot is a Telegram bot designed to automatically caption files and videos in your channels.
-With customizable settings, it can add and remove certain text from the caption.
+TG AutoCaption Remover Bot is a Telegram bot designed to automatically clean up files and videos posted in your channels.
+Instead of adding custom text, it strips away unwanted clutter (like URLs and Telegram handles) and isolates the pure file name, formatting it neatly in bold.

+## Features

+- **Filename Extraction:** Strictly extracts the media title up to its extension (e.g., .mkv, .mp4, .zip, .pdf).
+- **Link & Tag Removal:** Automatically removes HTTP/HTTPS links and stray `@usernames` from the caption.
+- **HTML Formatting:** Formats the cleaned filename in bold HTML (`<b>filename</b>`) for a cleaner look.
+- **Channel Restriction:** Can be configured to work globally or restricted to specific allowed channels.

 ## Configuration

 1. **Create a Bot on Telegram:**
    - Start by creating a new bot on Telegram using [@BotFather](https://t.me/BotFather).
-   - After creating the bot, add it to your channel and grant it "Manage Messages" admin rights.
+   - After creating the bot, add it to your channel and grant it "Edit Messages" admin rights.

-2. **Edit the `config.py` file:**
+2. **Environment Variables (`config.py`):**
-   - Customize the bot behavior according to your preferences by editing the `config.py` file.
+   - Customize the bot behavior by setting the following environment variables:
-   - Below are some key configuration options:

-     - `CAPTION_TEXT`: Caption to be added below the file (Markdown supported).
-     - `CAPTION_POSITION`: Position of the caption relative to the file name (TOP or BOTTOM or NIL).
+     - `BOT_TOKEN`: Your Telegram Bot Token from @BotFather.
+     - `API_ID`: Your Telegram API ID (from my.telegram.org).
+     - `API_HASH`: Your Telegram API Hash (from my.telegram.org).
-     - `ADMIN_USERNAME`: Username to display in bot PM (without "@").
+     - `ADMIN_USERNAME`: Username to display for the admin (without "@").
-     - `WORDS_TO_REMOVE`: List of words to remove from existing captions.
-     - `REGEX_PATTERNS`: List of regex patterns to remove from existing captions.
-     - `ALLOWED_CHANNELS`: List of channel IDs to allow the bot.
+     - `ALLOWED_CHANNELS`: Comma-separated list of channel IDs where the bot is allowed to work.
 Leave empty to allow in all channels.
-     - `WEBSITE_PREFIX`: Decide what to do with the caption text if it starts with a website (REMOVE or POSTFIX or NIL).
-     - `YTS_WEBSITE_REPLACE`: Replace YIFY website credits with YTS (True or False).
-     - `REPLACE_DICTIONARY`: Dictionary of key value pairs of original word in the caption to replace with another word.

 ## Deployment